 I’m guessing you can still get some gold nuggets and inspiration from the blog post below, so read on!

-While I’m not doing general social media anymore, I AM offering tons of resources - like content planning and blog marketing, plus other tools to make entrepreneurship easier - in my Free Rockstar Membership for Pinterest PowerUp.
-PPU is a membership community for online entrepreneurs and the only Pinterest marketing resource you will ever need for your business!
+While I’m not doing general social media anymore, I AM offering tons of resources - like content planning and blog marketing, plus other tools to make entrepreneurship easier - inside Pinterest PowerUp.
+Pinterest PowerUp is the first Pinterest marketing membership community designed for online entrepreneurs.
+Click below to learn more.

 Do you know how many Facebook Groups you’re in?
 The number might surprise you - and the reality is there’s probably only a handful you’re active in and enjoy.

 As an online entrepreneur I belong to several (ok, probably more than a dozen) of industry-related groups with varying purpose, quality and level of activity.